Charles Webster Leadbeater: Resignation from the Theosophical Society

 In 1906, critics were angered to learn that Leadbeater had given advice to boys under his care that encouraged masturbation as a way to relieve obsessive sexual thoughts.
 Leadbeater acknowledged that he had given this advice to a few boys approaching maturity who came to him for help.
 He commented, "I know that the whole question of sex feelings is the principal difficulty in the path of boys and girls, and very much harm is done by the prevalent habit of ignoring the subject and fearing to speak of it to young people.
 The first information about it should come from parents or friends, not from servants or bad companions."

 The revelations regarding Leadbeater's advice prompted several members of the Theosophical Society to ask for his resignation.
 The Society held proceedings against him in 1906.
-Annie Besant, elected president of the Society in 1907, later stated in his defense:
+Annie Besant, elected president of the Society in 1907, later stated in his defence:

 "The so-called trial of Mr Leadbeater was a travesty of justice.
 He came before Judges, one of whom had declared before hand that 'he ought to be shot'; another, before hearing him, had written passionate denunciations of him, a third and fourth had accepted, on purely psychic testimony, unsupported by any evidence, the view that he was grossly immoral, and a danger to the Society..."

 Charges of misconduct that went beyond the advice he admitted giving were never proven.
 He nevertheless resigned.